Praqma/kubernetes-ebook/chapter02.md

 * The last screenshot is from the installation of second etcd node (etcd2). (todo: may be we can get a new screenshot?)

-## Actual resource utilization from a running Kubernetes cluster.
+## Actual resource utilization from a running Kubernetes cluster:
 To give you an idea about how much RAM (and othere resources) are actually used by each type of node, we have provided some details from the nodes of a similar Kubernetes cluster.
 It should help you size your VMs accordingly.
 Though for production setups, you definitely want more resources for each component.